 - Sec.
-30. (a) G.S.
+28. (a) G.S.
 150B-21.2(a)(1) shall not apply to proposed rules adopted by the State Board of Education if the proposed rules are directly related to the implementation of this act. - (b) Notwithstanding G.S.
 150B-21.3(b), a permanent rule that is adopted by the State Board of Education, is approved by the Rules Review Commission, and is directly related to the implementation of this act, shall become effective five business days after the Commission delivers the rule to the Codifier of Rules, unless the rule specifies a later effective date.
 If the State Board of Education specifies a later effective date, the rule becomes effective upon that date.
 A permanent rule that is adopted by the State Board of Education that is directly related to the implementation of this act, but is not approved by the Rules Review Commission, shall not become effective. - (c) G.S.
-150B-21.4(b1) shall not apply to permanent rules the State Board of Education proposes to adopt if those rules are directly related to the implementation of this act. - (d) The State Board of Education shall determine whether a proposed rule is directly related to this act based upon a finding that there is a rational relationship between the proposed rule and specific provisions of this act.
-A proposed rule may create, amend, or repeal a rule.
-The State Board shall indicate in the notice of proposed text that the rule is directly related to the implementation of this act and that the Board is proceeding under the authority granted by this act. - (e) The State Board of Education shall provide written notice to all boards of county commissioners and all local boards of education of proposed rules that are directly related to the implementation of this act.
-The notice shall state whether a fiscal note has been prepared and that a copy of the fiscal note may be obtained from the State Board. - (f) This section shall not apply to Sections 11-17 of this act.
+150B-21.4(b1) shall not apply to permanent rules the State Board of Education proposes to adopt if those rules are directly related to the implementation of this act. - (d) The State Board of Education shall determine whether a proposed rule is directly related to this act based upon a finding that there is a rational relationship create, amend, or repeal a rule.
+The State Board shall indicate in the notice of proposed text that the rule is directly related to the implementation of this act and that the Board is proceeding under the authority granted by this act.

+(e) The State Board of Education shall provide written notice to all boards of county commissioners and all local boards of education of proposed rules that are directly related to the implementation of this act and that would affect the expenditures or revenues of a unit of local government under G.S.
+150B-21.4(b).
+The notice shall state whether a fiscal note has been prepared and that a copy of the fiscal note may be obtained from the State Board. (f) This section shall not apply to Sections 11-15 of this act. --REPORTING